sba1/adtools/ReadMe.md

  for this branch.

- You should also invoke this command if you want to reapply the current set of patches (e.g., after pulling changed patch sets)
+ You should also invoke this command if you want to reapply the current set of patches (e.g., after pulling changed patch sets).

 * ```gild genpatch```: will generate the patches between the base checkout and the current HEAD of the repo.
 The patches are written to the